briandrum/codes.forchagrin.com/_chapters/chapter-341-commercial-drivers.md

-7. _(g)_ "Driver" means any person who drives, operates or is in physical control of a commercial motor vehicle or is required to have a commercial driver’s license.
+7. _(g)_ "Driver" means any person who drives, operates or is in physical control of a commercial motor vehicle or is required to have a commercial driver's license.

-8. _(h)_ "Driver’s license" means a license issued by the Ohio Bureau of Motor Vehicles that authorizes an individual to drive.
+8. _(h)_ "Driver's license" means a license issued by the Ohio Bureau of Motor Vehicles that authorizes an individual to drive.

 9. _(i)_ "Drug of abuse" means any controlled substance, dangerous drug as